shahzaibshaikh/shahzaibshaikh/README.md

 ### 👋 Hi there.
 I'm Shahzaib — a Technical Program Manager and Full Stack Developer based in Toronto.

-### 🚀 **About Me:**
-- 💼 Managing projects by day, coding for fun by night.
+I manage projects by day, and code for fun by night.
 I love the balance between strategic planning and hands-on development.

 ### 🛠️ **Skills:**
 - **Languages:** JavaScript, TypeScript, Python, C++